andrewkeller/REALbasic-Common-KFS-BSD/README.txt

 The purpose of this repository is to provide additional classes and functionality to the REALbasic language.
 This library is setup as a GUI application, where the library code is in the Common folder.
 The purpose of the library application is to run the library's unit tests.

-This library currently provides the following items:
+In addition to some individual useful functions, this library also contains the following classes and frameworks:

   - AutoreleaseStubKFS - A simple class that executes a given delegate when it get deallocated.
 Can greatly simplify cleanup code in some cases.

   - BigStringKFS - A String class that automatically swaps to disk with large strings, and seamlessly works with Strings, BinaryStreams, MemoryBlocks, and Folderitems.

+  - ClosuresKFS - A class that generates closures around delegates.

   - DataChainKFS - A simple class that adds stack and queue functionality.